4tegs/gpx_2_kml_4_orux/README.md

 ## About ##

-This program is used to convert GPX files exported from Garmin Basecamp in one go into a KML file that can be imported by OruxMaps.
+This program is used to convert GPX files exported from Garmin Basecamp in one go into a KML file that can be imported by **OruxMaps**.

 Be aware

 - Basecamp uses a Garmin implementation of GPX that differs from the standard GPX in aspects like colour.
 To receive a full set of features, make sure you source your tracks and waypoints from Garmin Basecamp.
+- Even if the App is designed to use Garmin GPX files, it works with standard GPX files too.
 - Files converted by this App won't fully support all features of Maps.me and Organic.Maps.
 They have implemented their own KML structure.
-- Even if the App is designed to use Garmin GPX files, it should work with standard GPX files too.
+In case you want to use organicMaps, use **GPX\_2\_KML\_4\_Orga**.

 ## Use: ##